thelia-modules/MatomoManager/README.md

 # Matomo Tag Manager

-This module is made to use the Matomo Tag Manager tool.
+This module is made to use the Matomo Tag Manager.

 ## Installation

-### Manually

-* Copy the module into ```<thelia_root>/local/modules/``` directory and be sure that the name of the module is GoogleTagManager.
-* Activate it in your thelia administration panel

 ### Composer